 The most difficult part of Lasagna is getting all the elements ready: making the pasta, the Ragù, and the Bechamel sauce.
 Once you have everything ready, comes the fun and easy part: the assembly of the layers!

-- Make the Ragù: Ragù is the Italian name for Bolognese sauce, as Bolognese is just one of the many varieties of Ragù.
+Make the Ragù: Ragù is the Italian name for Bolognese sauce, as Bolognese is just one of the many varieties of Ragù.
 I always make my Tuscan Ragù sauce, the way my family always did it.
-It takes a couple of hours to make so I would suggest making it the day before if you want to bake your Lasagna for lunch.
+It takes a couple of hours to make so I would suggest making it the day before or early in the morning if you want to bake your Lasagna for lunch.

-- Make the Bechamel: Béchamel or white sauce is very easy to make.
+Make the Bechamel: Béchamel or white sauce is very easy to make.
 So easy that I never buy the jarred one which is full of useless ingredients and preservatives.
 You only need butter, flour, and milk.
 It takes about 10-15 minutes to make and you can also make it in advance and keep it in an airtight container in the fridge for a couple of days.
-The directions to make it are in the recipe card.

-- Assembly: This is the fun part!
-The only rules are: always start with a wet layer and always finish with cheese.
-You should always cover the bottom of the pan with a layer of sauce (doesn't matter which one) before you add the pasta, this will prevent the pasta from sticking to the pan.
+Assembly: You should always cover the bottom of the pan with a layer of sauce (doesn't matter which one) before you add the pasta, this will prevent the pasta from sticking to the pan.
 And always finish the top with a generous layer of grated Parmigiano cheese to achieve a golden crust.
-The crispy golden crust is one of the best parts of a Lasagna, don't you agree?
+Each layer should be Pasta, Ragù, Béchamel, and Parmesan.

 Storage